K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Conclusion

 \section{Conclusion}

-The proposed method developed in this report is capable of learning features from high-dimensional signals that relate to individual components of the underlying data, in spite of signal amplitude variations, inversions, and noise.
-When tested on a synthetic data set, the proposed method learned features that closely match the ground truth prototypes, whereas the other compared methods could not.
-Finally, the proposed method was applied to real data from a PARS microscope, yielding learned features that showed correspondence with tissue structures.
-The method shows significant promise and would be far more broadly applicable to \mbox{multi-dimensional / multi-modal} signals than those explored here.
+The method proposed in this paper is capable of learning features from high-dimensional signals that relate to individual components of the underlying data, in spite of signal amplitude variations, inversions, and noise.
+When tested on synthetic data, the proposed method learned features that closely match the ground truth prototypes, whereas the other compared methods could not.

+The proposed method consistently performed as well or better than the other methods, across all four problem parameters, offering an attractive, intuitive, amplitude-flexible and infrequent-class-mixing alternative to PCA or \mbox{K-Means}, due to its definition of distance, mixing weight sparsity, and strategy for computing centroids.

+When applied to real data from a PARS microscope, the proposed method yielded features that showed correspondence with tissue structures, showing significant promise.
+Clearly the proposed method is not specific to PARS data, and is far more broadly applicable to \mbox{multi-dimensional / multi-modal} signals than just those explored here.